nfmcclure/DataScience350/Syllabus.md

 * https://canvas.uw.edu/courses/1026608

 ## Course Topics and Assignments by Date:
-(Topics and Dates are tentative and alwasy subject to change)
+(Topics and Dates are tentative and subject to change)

 | Lecture | Date       | Topic  | Reading  |
 | --------|------------| -------| ---------|